OctopyID/OctopyFramework/README.md

 	</a>
 </p>

+> Octopy framework is built on a small footprint, speed reason but still feel the beauty of Laravel's.
+> Over time Laravel has outpaced Octopy in terms of speed and is more mature and much better hardware than a few years ago at a price so low that the reason for the small footprint is not an issue anymore.
+> Then for security reasons and developer activity, the Octopy framework will be left without any updates.

 ## What is Octopy Framework?

 Octopy is a lightweight PHP web framework inspired by [Laravel](https://laravel.com/) framework and its use is almost like [Laravel](https://laravel.com/).
 For people who build web